 National Day of Sweden, Midsummer Eve, Midsummer Day, All Saints Day, New Year's Eve, New Year's Day, Good Friday, Easter, Easter Monday, May Day, Ascension Day, Whit Sunday, and Epiphany,

 PostNord can be contacted for private matters by telephone during its opening hours, which are Monday to Friday between 8 am and 7 pm.
-The telephone number is 0771333310 or +46771333310 if calling from abroad.

 For business matters, the opening hours are slightly different.
 You can contact PostNord for business matters between 8 am and 5 pm on the telephone via 0771333310 or +46771333310 if you are calling by phone.